 Typically, the party procuring the work (ie the land owner or land developer) selects the form of the contract.

 There are no construction organizations which typically produce standard forms of contracts for construction projects.
-However, International Federation of Consulting Engineers (Fédération Internationale Des Ingénieurs-Conseils) (FIDIC) standard forms are used for projects in Italy.
+However, International Federation of Consulting Engineers (Fédération Internationale Des Ingénieurs-Conseils) (FIDIC) standard forms can be used for projects in Italy (even if this is not the standard approach), subject to proper adjustments of the relevant text to make it compliant with the Italian legislation and market practice.

 Two standard forms of construction contract are recognized.

 Yes.
-There are standard contract forms for private works prepared by a Japanese joint association of contractors, and the like (‘Contractors Association’).
+There are standard contract forms for private works prepared by a Japanese joint association of contractors etc. (‘Contractors Association’).
 Although the use of such forms is not mandatory, in most cases, these forms are, sometimes with several amendments, used by the parties when entering into a construction or engineering contract.
 For public works, there are also commonly used standard contract forms which are prepared by the MLIT.
 It is not common to use any international contract form for constructions in Japan.

 In general, Dutch construction law does not require that contracts are standardized.
-For residential construction commissioned by a private individual, standard form purchase/construction contracts are common practice).
-This does not, however, apply to the general conditions that are often declared applicable to the contracts.
+General conditions are often declared applicable to the contracts.
 These general conditions are often uniform or standardized.

 The relationship between client and contractor are often made subject to the following general conditions: